vamsyrajur/pdfapi/README.md

 Steps to create and use a venv:
-    create venv : python -m venv folder_name activate using - venvpdfapi\Scripts\activate.bat from a cmd prompt. pip freeze > requirements.txt
+    create venv : python -m venv folder_name activate using - venvpdfapi\Scripts\activate.bat from a cmd prompt. cd into the folder that has main.py and execute "uvicorn main:app --reload --port 8080" Check for http://127.0.0.1:8080/docs is the site is up or not. pip freeze > requirements.txt

 Create a new Django site: